Your content strategy (you do have one, right?) should be focused on the following objectives:

 Do it right and you have a powerful process in place to support your firm or personal practice objectives.

-As I have discussed in a previous post, branding in the analyst and information services world is more than a logo, color palette and splashy website, it’s the way in which you provide your content and what the reader takes from it.
-It is the depth, substance and relevance to what you claim to be talking about and what your audience sees.
-Yes, you should have a relevant and professional look with clean graphics and lay out.
+As I discuss in other posts, branding in the analyst and information services world is more than a logo, color palette and splashy website, it’s the way in which you provide your analysis, forecasts, value proposition and content and what the reader takes from it.
+It is the depth, substance and relevance to what you are talking about and what your audience sees.
+You should have a relevant and professional look with clean graphics and lay out.
 (And if you are at the smaller end of the spectrum you can still look the part without having to fund a graphic design position.)
 But content clarity, message and discipline matter more.

 Does your content show expertise?
 Does it show you and/or the firm as substantive?
 Engaged?
 Connected?
 Does it engender confidence in your reader?
 Does it show you to be an authority that people have to go to for something?
 And is it presented in formats that users like to see?

-Okay, you have content in the form of press releases, articles, white papers, PowerPoint decks, blog entry, tweets and video blogs.
-(You do have all these, right?
-Or at least most of them, right???)
-What are they doing for you?
+Say you have press releases, articles, white papers, PowerPoint decks, blog entry, tweets and video blogs.
+(You do have all or some of these, right?
+What results are they creating?
 Are they spurring interactions with people?
 Do people contribute comments?
 Do they email you?
 Buy things?
 Call and yell at you?
 Anything at all?
 And do you have reply mechanisms in place to address these responses?
 Are you responding appropriately?
 Do you take time to talk to the people who are most unhappy or who are pointing out where they find you lacking?
 Are you using disagreement to further your understanding of what’s really going on?

 If your content isn’t spurring engagement or at least supporting your efforts to engage with the market then you really need to look at why that is.